builtwithai/ComfyUI-N-Nodes/README.md

 ## 📽️ Video Nodes 📽️

-### LoadVideo
+### LoadVideoN
-The LoadVideo node allows loading a video file and extracting frames from it.
+The LoadVideoN node allows loading a video file and extracting frames from it.

 #### Input Fields
 - `video`: Select the video file to load.